Mexico's main Pacific ports reopen after avoiding ire of Hurricane Patricia

-MEXICO CITY, Oct 24 (Reuters) - The major Mexican cargo port of Manzanillo was set to reopen at 4 pm (21:00 GMT) on Saturday, a port official said, after avoiding the worst of Hurricane Patricia, which slammed into the country’s Pacific coast but caused less damage than expected.
+MEXICO CITY (Reuters) - The major Mexican cargo port of Manzanillo was set to reopen at 4 pm (21:00 GMT) on Saturday, a port official said, after avoiding the worst of Hurricane Patricia, which slammed into the country’s Pacific coast but caused less damage than expected.

 The port of Lazaro Cardenas, south of where the storm hit, resumed operations for cargo ships on Saturday morning, a port official said, and the smaller port in the resort town of Puerto Vallarta reopened at midday, Mexico’s communications and transport ministry (SCT) said.